FNNDSC/mni2mz3/README.md

 ## Details

-- TODO Output file will be gzip compressed.
+- Output file will be gzip compressed.
 - For surfaces, only triangle meshes are supported.
-- For data, only 32-bit single-precision "float" (`isSCALAR`) is supported.
+- For data, only 32-bit single-precision "float" is supported.
-  (`isDOUBLE` is not supported)